-Although the other models in the PIPA series (PIPA RX, PIPA Lite R and PIPA Lite LX) were not ranked, we can assume that these car seats would receive the same grade considering their similar features.
+Although the other models in the PIPA series (PIPA RX, PIPA Lite R, PIPA Lite RX and PIPA Lite LX) were not ranked, we can assume that these car seats would receive the same grade considering their similar features.

-Learn about the differences between the five Nuna PIPA models in this comparison.
+Learn about the differences between the six Nuna PIPA models in this comparison.

 All Nuna infant car seats use a steel-reinforced load leg, a metal anchor that extends from the base of the car seat to the floor of your vehicle for additional stability.